moosthuizen42/NVP_Electronic_Controller/README.md

 Inside this repository are the following resources:

-1. An overview of the controller hardware design (this page)
+1. An overview of the controller hardware design (this page).
-2. Printed circuit boards (PCB) designs: Gerber files and EAGLE project
+2. Printed circuit boards (PCB) designs: Gerber files and EAGLE project.
-  1. <u>Firmware not included</u> (sample firmware for 8-bit PIC microcontrollers is on its way)
+      - <u>Firmware not included</u> (sample firmware for 8-bit PIC microcontrollers is on its way)
-3. Bill of Materials
+3. Bill of Materials.